jvanoost/MMM-SNCF/README.md

         arriveeUIC:"stop_area:OCE:SA:87286583",
         trainsdisplayed:'5',
         language:"fr",
-        login:"", // You must add your API login and password password:""
+        apiKey:"", // You must add your API key
     }
 },
 ```

 3- Don't forget to add login/password, which are the credentials to access the API.
 You can try them in your browser by trying to open the url [https://api.sncf.com/v1](https://api.sncf.com/v1)

 ## Further information and support